MetaBox-v2: A Unified Benchmark Platform for Meta-Black-Box Optimization: MetaBox-v2

 \textbf{Parallel Training.} The time-consuming training caused by MetaBBO's bi-level nested paradigm is a critical but understudied bottleneck in current literature.
 Our preliminary experiments reveal that serialized environment evaluations in the original MetaBox lead to prohibitive training times when handling modern testsuite scales, posing barriers to the rapid development of MetaBBO field.
 In MetaBox-v2, to address this efficiency issue, we propose a novel parallel scheme termed as \emph{vectorized optimization environment} to accelerate MetaBBO's training.
 In specific, as illustrated in the third column of Figure~\ref{fig:method}, during the training, we simultaneously construct a batch of low-level optimization environments and wrap them into a vectorized environment based on Tianshou~\cite{tianshou}.
 Then the meta-level agent could perform batched algorithm designs via multi-processing parallelization in the vectorized environment.
 This allows parallel collection of learning signals (rewards/gradients/fitness measures) across multiple environments and problem instances, which are aggregated into mini-batches for efficient meta-policy updates.
 To the best of our knowledge, MetaBox-v2 is the first development examplar to make MetaBBO's training parallel.

 \textbf{Parallel Testing.} MetaBox-v2 provides Ray-based parallel scheme~\cite{ray} for distributed testing of MetaBBO/BBO baselines.
 As illustrated in the right of Figure~\ref{fig:method}, given a MetaBBO's meta-level agent and a testsuite, we first copy the agent for each testing run and use Ray to construct the corresponding sub-tasks.
 Then all sub-tasks are distributed into independent CPU/GPU cores for parallel testing.
 The testing results in these sub-tasks are aggregated automatically by Ray's handler.
-By decomposing parallelism into two orthogonal dimensions: (a) distributed solving across \textit{problem instances}, and (b) parallel execution of \textit{independent test runs}, we introduce four parallel modes: \emph{Mode-1:} partially enable (a) by distributing batched problem instances; \emph{Mode-2:} disable (a) and enable (b) for test run distribution; \emph{Mode-3:} enable (a) and disable (b) for instance-wise solving; and \emph{Mode-4:} enable (a) and (b) for full parallelization.
-This design enables flexible hardware scaling.
+To show the detail, we first assume a testing scenario where $N$ problem instances compose the testing set, $B$ baselines to be tested, and $R$ independent runs to ensure the statistical robustness.
+Naive testing procedure requires nested 3-layer loop to complete all these $N\times B\times R$ testing runs.
+In contrast, in MetaBox-v2, we provide four parallel testing modes to achieve fine-grained testing efficiency optimization: 1) mode-1: N cpu cores are used to distribute the N testing problem instances, on each core, line2-line3 are executed as two-layer loop; 2) mode-2: R cpu cores are used to distribute the R independent runs, while on each core, line1-line2 are executed as two-layer loop; 3) mode-3: NxB cpu cores are used to distribute the N problem instances and B baselines, while on each core, line3 are executed as one-layer loop; 4) mode-4: NxBxR cpu cores are used to distribute all evaluation tasks, hence there is no loop anymore.
+The hardware requirement from mode-1 to mode-4 is incremental.
+By decomposing parallelism into two orthogonal dimensions as above: (a) distributed solving across \textit{problem instances}, and (b) parallel execution of \textit{independent test runs}, we provide sufficient flexibility for users to accelerate their programs based on their specific hardware conditions.